EtienneCmb/visbrain/docs/sleep.rst

 ~~~~~~~~~~~~~~~

 .. important::
-   There is no international gold standard for the hypnogram format yet and each lab can have its own format.
-To overcome problems caused by different sampling rate of hypnogram files and/or different values assigned to each sleep stages, Sleep requires that you specify these parameters in a .txt file.
-This text file should be in the same directory as the original hypnogram file and be named: *HYPNOFILENAME_description.txt*.
+   If your data are encoded in point-per-second, it is important that Sleep knows which value is associated with each sleep stage (e.g. 2 = N2 sleep, 4 = REM sleep).
+To do that, you need to create a simple text file in the same directory as the original hypnogram file,  named: *HYPNOFILENAME_description.txt*.
 Checkout this `example <https://drive.google.com/file/d/0B6vtJiCQZUBvYUFnQS1HWHhjSkE/view?usp=sharing>`_.

    **This text file should contain the following information :**